lbako801/Weather-Dashboard-Bako/README.md

 ## How to Use
  - Go to Lo's Weather Widget website [here](https://lbako801.github.io/Weather-Dashboard-Bako/)
  - Enter the name of a major city in the search bar and press "Search".
- - The website will display the current weather data for the city including temperature, humidity, wind speed and UV index.
+ - The website will display the current weather data for the city including temperature, humidity, and wind speed.
  - The website also displays a 5-day forecast for the city, which includes the expected temperature, humidity, and weather condition for each day.
 ## Design
 The design of this website is unique and modern, incorporating neumorphic CSS styling to create an elegant and minimalist look.
 The use of soft shadows and gentle curves provide a tactile and pleasing experience for the user.